Polypants/threejs_tutorial/README.md

 ## Creating the Renderer

 Now we'll need to render what the camera sees.
 Three.js comes with a few different kinds of renderers.
 Today, we will be using the WebGL renderer but there are also the canvas and SVG renderers.
-These use the CPU for rendering, unlike the webGL renderer which uses the GPU.
-This means rendering time is way faster with the WebGL renderer.
-Also, some features like shadows and shaders aren’t available to those other renderers.
-Other renders can be useful if you need to support environments that don't support WebGL.

 ```javascript
 var renderer = new THREE.WebGLRenderer();